tri2820/computernetwork/README.md

 # ComputerNetwork
 ComputerNetwork is a decentralized social network built on top of WebTorrent.
-It enables users to establish browser-to-browser connections to share posts, files, and more.
-Join our [Discord server](https://discord.gg/5tECURau) to know more.
+It enables users to establish browser-to-browser connections to share posts, files, etc. Join our [Discord server](https://discord.gg/5tECURau) to know more.

 ![Alt text](/public/screenshot.png)